Planar orthogonal polynomials and boundary universality in the random normal matrix model

 where $f$ is holomorphic in the disk by the integral formula

 Moreover, the solution is unique up to an additive imaginary constant.
 For us, it is more natural to work in the exterior disk.
 By reflection in the unit circle, we obtain the formula

 which we refer to as the {\em Herglotz transform} of $F$.
-If $F$ is only $L^2(\T)$-integrable, its Herglotz transform is in the Hardy space $H^2$.
+If $F$ is $L^2(\T)$-integrable, its Herglotz transform is in the Hardy space $H^2$.
 If we assume slightly more smoothness, e.g. that $F$ is $C^1$-smooth, then its Herglotz transform is continuous and bounded in the closed exterior disk $\bar\D_\e$.
 Analogously, if we have a lot of smoothness, e.g. $F$ is $C^\omega$-smooth, then its Herglotz transform extends to a bounded analytic function on a slightly bigger exterior disk $\D_\e(0,\rho)$ with $\rho<1$.
-As the Hardy space $H^2=H^2(\D)$ was just mentioned, we recall the precise definition.
+We recall the definition of the Hardy space $H^2=H^2(\D)$ mentioned above.
 A function $f$ is in $H^2$ if it is holomorphic in $\D$ with

-Alternatively, in terms of the boundary values it is a closed subspace of $L^2(\T)$ defined by the property that the Fourier coefficients with negative index vanish.
+Alternatively, in terms of the boundary values, $H^2$ is the closed subspace of $L^2(\T)$ defined by the property that the Fourier coefficients with negative index all vanish.
 The conjugate Hardy space $H^2_{-}$ consists of all functions of the form $\bar{f}$, where $f\in H^2$, which may also be viewed as Hardy space on the exterior disk $\D_\e$.
-In a similar fashion, the standard $H^p$-spaces can be defined.
-For $p=\infty$ the space $H^\infty$ consists of the bounded holomorphic functions in the unit disk $\D$ equipped with the supremum norm.
+In a similar fashion, the standard $H^p$-spaces can be defined as well.
+For instance, for $p=\infty$ the space $H^\infty$ consists of the bounded holomorphic functions in the unit disk $\D$ equipped with the supremum norm.

 Associated with the Hardy and conjugate Hardy subspaces of $L^2(\T)$ there are the orthogonal projections $\Pop_{H^2}:L^2(\T)\to H^2$ and $\Pop_{H^2_-}:L^2(\T)\to H^2_-$.
 These are associated with the Szeg\H{o} integral kernel: